kwangmeng/ionic-screen-recorder/README.md

 **cordova plugin, support Android**

-using MediaCodec and MediaMuxer to record Android device's screen
+using MediaRecorder or MediaMuxer to record Android device's screen

 ## Installation